 Non-Academic Guidelines

-Working and volunteering in the community is important.
-Any job or volunteer work that involves helping or serving others develops interpersonal skills.
-Pre-med students often shadow physicians and observe a variety of medical specialties.
+Successful applicants work or volunteer in positions that allow direct patient care.
+They shadow physicians and observe a variety of medical specialties.
 The admissions committee seeks students who participate in research, hold leadership positions in organizations that serve others, and maintain strong relationships with faculty and other mentors.
 All premedical students must be dedicated to lifelong learning.

 (152 students admitted)